Last updated on May 30th, 2024 at 12:20 pm

 Traditional ways to search for music included music retrieval by the artist and title.
-But with a growing offering of different music other ways to retrieve music information were needed and became prevalent in the music industry.
-According to the research, people mostly listen to music for its social and psychological effects, so the most effective retrieval indexes for musical information are actually style, emotion, genre, and similarity.
-In this article, we explore music information retrieval by similarity and show how AI Similarity Search works.
-We’ll also outline specific use cases on how music can be searched for using similarity search.
+But with a growing offering of different music other ways to retrieve music information were needed.
+According to research, people mostly listen to music for its social and psychological effects.
+The most effective retrieval indexes for musical information are style, emotion, genre, and similarity.
+In this article, we explore music information retrieval by similarity, show how AI similarity search works, and outline specific use cases for finding similar songs using Cyanite’s Similarity Search.

-Similarity search uses the reference track to pull a list of songs that match.
-Before similar tracks can be identified, the whole library is analyzed by the AI.
-This enables the AI to compare the audio features of each song to one another and perform a similarity search.
-Additionally, it is possible to specify search criteria, e.g. only return tracks whose BPM is the range of the input track or tracks which match a specified genre.
+Similarity Search uses a reference track to pull a list of matching songs.
+Before similar tracks can be identified, the AI analyzes the whole library.
+This enables the AI to compare the audio features of each song to one another which is necessary to perform a similarity search.
+Additionally, it is possible to filter search criteria, e.g. only return tracks whose BPM is the range of the input track or tracks that match a specified genre.

 Here we outline 9 best ways to use Similarity Search in a music catalog.